knative/ux/user-research/contributor-research/Key-Findings.md

 	 - **Lack of Direct Engagement**: Contributors express a desire for direct interaction with maintainers.
 They suggested something like Office Hours or One-on-One Mentorship opportunities that could provide them valuable guidance and support, helping them overcome barriers to entry and navigate the project more effectively.
 	 - **Balancing Commitments:** Contributors who are students or have full-time jobs find it challenging to balance their commitments with contributing to Knative.
 One contributor mentioned, *"I'm also balancing full-time university undergraduate at the same time, so I can't commit too many hours per week to Knative."*

+This section addresses the second Key Question of the research, particularly focusing on the challenges encountered during onboarding.

 ## Primary Challenges Faced by Maintainers